 Student attendance continues to impact academic achievement.
 Due to the small number of students, California School Dashboard data is not available.
-A summary of CAASSP data for 2023-24 will be added when available.
+A summary of CAASSP data for 2024-2025 will be added when available.
 The district is eligible for Differentiated Assistance due to local indicators not being met for two or more years.
-Staff is currently developing a plan to address the key performance areas in English Language Arts and Mathematics next year, to include additional targeted instructional support (a second instructional assistant was added beginning in 2023-24), professional development, and added services related to social-emotional education to address barriers to learning.
+Staff is currently developing a plan to address the key performance areas in English Language Arts and Mathematics next year, to include additional targeted instructional support to include in-person professional development, attendance at regional LRC training, outside coaching and classroom support personnel as needed throughout the school year.
+Supplemental online intervention programs in mathematics and English Language Arts were purchased and provided this year and will continue for next school year which allows the adults in the classroom to work with students in small groups and one on one while other students are working online.
+DIBELS will also be provided in 2025-2026 to address early literacy among the lower grade students to provide additional supports as needed based on data gained at multiple diagnostic points throughout the school year.